Connect with others who understand.

 • Myosin inhibitors

-If medications don’t help, there are various procedures you can have that should help your heart work better.
+If medications don’t help, there are various procedures that should help your heart work better.
 Your cardiologist will determine which one is right for you based on several factors.
-Implantable devices, like pacemakers, are also an option in some situations.
+Implantable devices are also an option for some people with HCM.

 2. Watch Your Diet and Quit Smoking, if You Smoke